cmelchior/jervis-ffb/modules/game-model/RULE_DISCUSSIONS.md

    Is it "Active then InActive", "InActive then Active", "Active Coach Decides" or "InActive Coache Decides"

 # Differences compared to the rules as written

-5. (Page 74) The rules make it optional to use a skill before or after a roll.
+1. (Page 74) The rules make it optional to use a skill before or after a roll.
 In Jervis, if possible, this choice always come after the roll.
 There is no valid reason for asking it before, and asking both before and after would create a lot of noise.

+2. (Page 37) Rolling for the weather should be done by each coach rolling once dice.
+This doesn't matter in this case, so both dice are just rolled as a single step.